palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 The BioLockJ API allows outside resources to get information about the BioLockJ program and any available modules.

 To interface with the API, your module will need to implement the ApiModule interface.
-When the API looks for available modules, it will only include classes that have "biolockj" in their package name.
-Other api methods will work on any module you specify by giving a class path.

 ### API-generated html documentation

 The BioLockJ documentation is stored in markdown files and rendered into html using mkdocs.
 The BioLockJ API method `makeDocs <module> <dest>` (work in progress) will call methods on an individual module to generate a markdown document (saved under _dest_ fodler), which is ready to me rendered into an html file using mkdocs.

-For more details about the BioLockJ process for generating documentation, see **work in progress > developers guide**
+For more details about the BioLockJ process for generating documentation, see **work in progress > developers guide** TODO

 ### Built-in descriptions